 Ideally, I should be consulted before the development has been planned so all trees that may be affected by the development can be assessed.
 A tree constraints plan is produced, usually from a topographical survey supplied to myself to see which trees may be lost or retained around the site.
 Plans can be quickly dealt with as I carry out all autocad manipulation myself.

 I am sometimes employed after a tree report request has been issued from the LPA.
-The plans are often in place already and some changes may be neccessary to accommodate trees.
+The plans are often in place already and some changes may be neccessary to accommodate or remove trees.
 I work well with all parites within the planning process to ensure a mutually agreeable solution can be found within the timescales specified by all parties.

 Once a design is agreed upon, a tree protection plan is produced to show trees that will be removed and how the trees that remain will be protected during the building process.
 Along with this, the tree report is written.
 This describes the site, the trees upon it, values the trees, justifies their loss or retention, explains tree protection, specifies planting if necessary and any special measures that need to be taken.

 The tree report can then be sent to the client and LPA to support the application.
 Old Oak Tree Care is fully conversant with the paperless planning process as well as being able to work in the paper based process.

 Questions can sometimes arise or new issues come to light after the tree report.
 It is easy to add additional information or make separate statements within the planning procedure.

 Old Oak Tree Care usually carries out this work on a fixed fee basis to give customers confidence of costs.
 The fixed fee will cover all arboricultural consultancy work including site visits, report writing, letters written and consultations given until the planning decision is reached.